2 arrested in connection with Orange freeway shooting that killed 6-year-old boy: Police

-Two arrests have been made in the shooting death of Aiden Leos, the 6-year-old boy who was killed in an apparent road rage incident on the 55 Freeway in Orange last month, the California Highway Patrol announced Sunday evening.
+ORANGE, Calif. – (KTLA) — Two arrests have been made in the shooting death of Aiden Leos, the 6-year-old boy who was killed in an apparent road rage incident in Orange, California, last month, the California Highway Patrol announced Sunday evening.

 Marcus Anthony Eriz, 24, and Wynne Lee, 23, were arrested in their Costa Mesa home in connection with the case.
-It is anticipated they will be charged with murder, according to a CHP news release.
+They are expected to be charged with murder, according to a CHP news release.

 The suspects are being held on $1 million bail each.

-“On behalf of Border Division Chief Omar Watson, and the Santa Ana Area, we are deeply grateful for the professionalism and tireless commitment of our investigators who have worked on this case from day one to find those responsible for Aiden’s death,” said CHP Commissioner Amanda Ray.

-Leos was shot when his mother was driving him to school on the morning of May 21.

-His mother, Joanna Cloonan, was driving him to kindergarten on the northbound 55 freeway nearing the 22 freeway when Aiden was fatally shot.
-The little boy was sitting in a booster seat in the right rear passenger side.
+Aiden was fatally shot May 21 as his mother, Joanna Cloonan, was driving him to kindergarten on the northbound 55 Freeway.
+The boy was sitting in a booster seat on the right rear passenger side.

 CHP described the suspect’s vehicle as a 2018-2019 white Volkswagen Golf SportsWagen with non-tinted windows and a sunroof.